-Research Facilitation in the Mathematical Institute are available for consultation on the identification of suitable calls for proposals, the preparation and submission of grant applications, and the processing of applications through departmental and institutional approvals.
+Research facilitation in the Mathematical Institute are available for consultation on the identification of suitable calls for proposals, the preparation and submission of grant applications and the processing of applications through departmental and institutional approvals.

 Overview of funding opportunities

 There is a wide range of extramural funding available for which members of the Mathematical Institute would be eligible to apply; these include EPSRC standard grants, subject-specific grants, personal fellowships, prizes, travel funding, studentships, and funding for outside visitors.
-See funding opportunities for further detail and a list of current calls for these categories of funding.
+See the funding opportunities page for further detail and a list of current calls for these categories of funding.

 Internal application procedures